hmcts/cnp-module-automation-runbook-app-recycle/README.md

-# Automation Runbook for Service Principal secret recycling
+# Automation Runbook for Application secret recycling

-This module is to setup a Azure Automation Runbook to recycle Service Principal Secrets.
+This module is to setup a Azure Automation Runbook to recycle Application Secrets.

 This will do the following:
 - Remove expired secrets created by the runbook
 - Create secondary secrets for secrets due to expire
-- Create secrets for Service Principals that do not have secrets.
+- Create secrets for Application that do not have secrets.

 All secrets will be prefixed with `auto-` to highlight they are created via the runbook.